W3 Total Cache's W3TotalFail Vulnerability That Leads to Full Defacement (CVE-2014-9414)

 Final Thoughts

-I didn’t expect that I will be finding a critical issue like this one in a popular plugin such as W3 Total Cache that easily.
-If that’s the condition of the most used Wordpress plugin, I believe there are many vulnerabilities on Wordpress plugins that might be publicly exploited on the black-hats community.
-Wordpress is secure by itself, but plugins are having the biggest impact on Wordpress security.
-Users should be careful about what plugin they are using, and how much effort they put to secure it.
+I didn’t expect to find a critical issue like this one in a popular plugin such as W3 Total Cache that easily.
+If that’s the condition of the most used Wordpress plugin, many vulnerabilities on Wordpress plugins might be publicly exploited by threat actors.
+Wordpress is secure by itself, but plugins have the most significant impact on Wordpress security.
+Users should be careful about what plugin they use and how much effort they put into securing it.

-Some companies don’t care about their security, neither are professional in handling a security vulnerability.
-W3-Edge was one of them in my opinion.
-When I reported the issue on October 7th, I expected that W3-Edge team will be patching the issue quickly, but instead, their responses were unkind at all, and they were not cooperating with me.
-I really have not appreciate that from them.
+Some companies don’t care about their security; neither are professional in handling a security vulnerability.
+W3-Edge was one of them.
+When I reported the issue on October 7th, I expected that the W3-Edge team would be patching the issue quickly, but instead, their responses were unkind, and they were not cooperating with me.
+I have not appreciated that from them.